martinfernandezcx/NGINXAUTH/jwt-nginx-auth.md

+---
+title: 'Securing Microservices with JWT Validation at the Nginx Proxy Layer'
+published: false
+description: 'Learn how to implement JWT validation at the Nginx proxy layer to secure your microservices architecture, with detailed implementation steps and security considerations.'
+tags: 'authentication, nginx, jwt, microservices, security'
+cover_image: ./assets/jwt-nginx-auth/cover.png
+---

 # Securing Microservices with JWT Validation at the Nginx Proxy Layer

 In a microservices architecture, separating concerns is critical for maintainability, scalability, and security.
 One key decision when building APIs is how and where to handle authentication.
 A common pattern is to delegate authentication to a dedicated **authentication microservice**, which issues tokens (e.g., JWTs), and use those tokens to access protected resources on **independent backend APIs**.
 When working in an infrastructure change we faced the callenge of iether integrating the authentication on the node backend (withouth the proper libraries) or keep a single backend just for authorization.